-The biceps brachii, or biceps for short, is the most famous muscle in the human body.
+The biceps brachii, or biceps for short, is arguably the most famous muscle in the human body.
 Even non-exercisers can point to where their biceps are!

 The biceps brachii has two distinct heads: the long head and the short head.
-Both originate on the scapulae or shoulder blade and come together and insert onto the radius bone of the forearm.
+Both originate on the scapulae or shoulder blade and come together and insert into the radius bone of the forearm.

 However, the short head is attached to the front part of the scapula, while the long head attaches more toward the rear.
 The short head is located on the inner arm and gives your biceps their width.
 In contrast, the long head is responsible for your biceps peak.